 - The financial and other resources available to the employer.

 - The nature of the employer’s activities and the size of the undertaking.

 These considerations mean that whether an adjustment is reasonable is highly fact specific and that an adjustment that is reasonable for one employer may not be reasonable for another.

 Under the Act a person harasses another if they engage in unwanted conduct related to disability which has the purpose or effect of either violating the individual’s dignity, or creating an intimidating, hostile, degrading, humiliating or offensive environment for them.
 Harassment can therefore be made out even if the perpetrator did not intend to create such an environment, if their conduct had that effect, taking into account the subjective perception of the would-be harassee, whether it is objectively reasonable for the conduct to have had that effect and the other relevant circumstances of the case.
 It is not necessary for the complainant to have previously indicated that they did not want such conduct, it will be for the Tribunal to assess whether the conduct is unwanted – the would-be harasser therefore cannot “test the water”.

 Victimisation takes place if an individual is subjected to a detriment either because they have done (or are believed to have done) a protected act.
 A protected act is bringing a claim under the disability discrimination provisions, giving evidence in connection with proceedings or alleging that someone has contravened the Act.

 We advise in all aspects of employment law including on disability discrimination issues.
 We use our exceptional breadth and depth of expertise to give clients personalised advice to help manage risks and resolve issues.
 This includes audits of your current processes and documentation as well as bespoke training tailored to your needs together with the use of our independent HR consultants as part of our comprehensive dispute resolution offering.

-Please contact Emma Randall, or your usual Charles Russell Speechlys contact if you would like to get in touch.
+Please contact your usual Charles Russell Speechlys contact if you would like to get in touch.